ElliotPenson/CubeScrambler/README.md

 CubeScrambler
 =============

 Generates scrambles (mix ups) for the Rubik's Cube.
-I hope to one way turn this into a full scrambler/timer.
+I hope to one day turn this into a full scrambler/timer.

 ## Notation